wercker-labs/wercker-blog/source/posts/2013-10-11-Extending-wercker-part-1.md

 ### The wercker directory

 There are a couple of things that are good to know about the wercker directory.

 First of all, applications that will be deployed as steps or boxes have to be public.
 Deploys of steps and boxes to the wercker directory can not be removed at the moment.
-The reason for this is that users of wercker should be able to rely on both boxes and steps to be there and not suddenly disappear.
+The reason for this is that users of wercker should be able to rely on both boxes and steps to be there and not have suddenly disappeared.
 You can always [contact us](mailto:pleasemailus@wercker.com) if you feel a step or box should be deleted by us.
-And last: versioning is based around [semantic versioning](http://semver.org) and it is a good idea to follow those specifications.
+Finally: versioning is based around [semantic versioning](http://semver.org) and it is a good idea to follow those specifications.